tidyverse/tidyverse.org/content/blog/dplyr-1-2-0/index.md

 date: 2026-02-03
 author: Davis Vaughan
 description: >
-    dplyr 1.2.0 fills in some important gaps in dplyr's API.
-We've added a new complement to `filter()` focused on dropping rows, and we've expanded the `case_when()` family with three new recoding and replacing functions!
+    dplyr 1.2.0 fills in some important gaps in dplyr's API: we've added a new complement to `filter()` focused on dropping rows, and we've expanded the `case_when()` family with three new recoding and replacing functions!

 photo:
   url: https://unsplash.com/photos/eksqjXTLpak